sixpackwarriors/sixpackwarriors.github.io/source/_posts/2017-04-25-my-favorite-meal-at-the-end-of-the-day.markdown

 *Instructions:*

-1. Set the oven to 450 degrees, and throw the salmon in there.
-If your salmon is frozen like mine, you don't need to wait for it to thaw.
-Just bake it for 30 minutes.
-If your salmon is already thawed, bake it for 20.

-2. 10 minutes before the salmons done, spray pan with olive oil and heat it up on medium.
+1. Set the oven to 450 degrees, while bringing a pot of water to boil, enough to cover all of the asparagus.

+2. Once the water starts boiling, throw in all of the asparagus, and boil for 1 minute, then drain.

-3. Cut the asparagus stalks and throw them into the pan.
-Saute occasionally, for 5 minutes.
+3. Wrap the salmon, asparagus, and bell peppers in foil, and then throw it into the oven.
+Bake for 20 minutes.

-4. Cut the bell pepper and add that into the pan.
-Saute everything for 5 minutes.

-By now, the salmon should be done.
-Take it out of the oven and serve it with vegetables on the side.
+That's it.
+When the timer's done, take your foil pack out of the oven and serve on a plate.
 Feel free to garnish with whatever seasoning you like.

-Here's what mine looks like when it's all done:
+Here's what it should look like when it's all done:

 <a href="/images/posts/nightmeal/after.png" alt="Salmon - Cooked" class="image-link-wrapper">
   <img src="/images/posts/nightmeal/after.png"/ class="max-width-image">